 - Fine arts courses available through ArtJerusalem in a variety of areas such as etching, painting, drawing, sculpture, and photography.

 - Instruction at the Rothberg School is in English; no prior Hebrew is required.
-Students fluent in Hebrew may also take regular courses.
+Students may also take regular courses in the larger university (many offered in English) in addition to courses through Rothberg.

 - Study in downtown Buenos Aires and explore global & cultural issues while developing your spanish.